-Groundbased observations have indicated that the asymmetry amplitude may be wavelength-dependent (Lumme et al. 1977; Thompson et al. 1981).
-Figure 11 compares our measurements of the amplitude as a function of elevation for F333W and F814W images, while Fig. 12 shows that the amplitude increases very gradually with wavelength.
+Ground-based observations have indicated that the asymmetry amplitude may be wavelength-dependent (Lumme et al., 1977; Thompson et al., 1981).
+Our spatially-resolved, precise photometric observations indicate that any such effect is quite small.
+Fig. 11 shows that the amplitude increases very gradually with wavelength.
 This is probably the result of enhanced multiple scattering with increased albedo at longer wavelengths.
-SKF2004 found a very similar effect in photometric models calculated for different albedos (see their Fig. 15).
-We have assumed a Callisto phase function with $\varpi = 0.2 - 0.6$ for $\lambda = 333 - 814$ nm (Porco et al. 2005), which gives approximately the correct magnitude of this effect, for both IDE and SIZE dynamical models.
+Salo et al. (2004) found a very similar effect in photometric models calculated for different albedos (see their Fig. 15).
+We have assumed a Callisto phase function with $\varpi = 0.2$ -0.6 for $\lambda = 333$ -814 nm (Porco et al., 2005), which gives approximately the correct magnitude of this effect, for both IDE and SIZE dynamical models.
 On the other hand, if a Lambert law is used in the models, the wavelength dependence is stronger than that observed.
-With this less backscattering phase function, a larger $\varpi$ is needed to account for the observed I/F levels, indicating a larger multiple scattering contribution.
+With this less backscattering phase function, a larger π is needed to account for the observed I/F levels, indicating a larger multiple scattering contribution.